Skip to main content

 Educational Excellence

-All optometric colleges and universities across the nation teach advanced procedures through intensive, hands-on clinical experience.
+All optometric degree programs across the nation are accredited by the Accreditation Council on Optometric Education (ACOE) and teach advanced procedures through intensive, hands-on clinical experience.

 • Specialty training with a human body systems approach